Data Loss Prevention (DLP)

 How It Works

-Speedscale's DLP engine orks by inspecting key/value elements in recorded traffic, removing the value from
+Speedscale's DLP engine works by inspecting key/value elements in recorded traffic and replacing keys

 The built-in standard behavior operates exclusively on HTTP traffic, inspecting and redacting data in the following locations: